What is Sales Funnel?

 What is a Sales Funnel?

-A sales funnel maps the buyer’s journey from “never heard of you” to “just purchased” — wide at the top where many people enter and narrow at the bottom where few convert.
+A sales funnel maps the buyer’s journey from “never heard of you” to “just purchased”.
+Wide at the top where many people enter and narrow at the bottom where few convert.

 The funnel shape reflects reality: thousands might visit your website (top of funnel), hundreds might engage with your content (middle of funnel), and dozens might actually buy (bottom of funnel).
 Each stage acts as a filter.
-The goal isn’t to get everyone through — it’s to get the right people through efficiently.
+The goal isn’t to get everyone through.
+It’s to get the right people through efficiently.

 The funnel concept has been around since 1898 (the AIDA model).
 But it’s more relevant now than ever because digital marketing lets you measure and optimize every stage with precision that was impossible in the pre-internet era.